petehilljnr/clean-ramm-data/README.md

 It uses the header line to determine the number of fields it should hold and outputs to a new text file

 It counts the number of instances of the delimiter on each line.
-It uses that, and a running count of that, to know when to trim the <strong>\n</strong> characters from the file.
+It uses that, and a running count of that, to know when to trim the <strong>"\n" new line</strong> characters from the file.

 ### Current Usage:
 <code> python clean.py inputfile.txt outputfile.txt "delimiter" </code>